 Southeast U.S. Wholesale Electricity Market/RTO Online Data Explorer

-This Southeast wholesale electricity market/RTO online data explorer allows anyone to view potential economic, jobs, generation, and emissions data in a dynamic format along with specific results for each of the seven states (Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee) included in the regional model.
+This online data explorer allows anyone to view the economic, jobs, generation, and emissions benefits from creating a Southeast RTO in a dynamic format along with specific results for each of the seven states (Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee) included in the regional model.

 90 Percent Clean Electricity By 2035 Online Data Explorer

-This online data explorer allows anyone to explore how the grid’s generation mix and cumulative clean energy additions change over time in each of the country’s regional grid areas on the road to 90 percent clean energy by 2035
+This online data explorer supports the 90 percent by 2035 research by allowing anyone to see how the U.S. grid’s generation mix, cumulative clean energy additions, and greenhouse gas emissions reductions change over time in each of the country’s regional grid areas.

 United States Energy Policy Simulator Updated With Ability to Reach Net-Zero Emissions, New Policies, More Fuels